zebbern/temp-mail/README.md

 # Temp-Mail

-A minimalist GUI app for generating and managing temporary email addresses using multiple services.
+Script for generating and managing temp emails using multiple services.
 Designed to help you create, view, and copy temp-mail addresses without losing access mid-session.

 ---